Therapeutic Thai Bodywork

 Therapy for Occupational Injuries & 'Cold' Injuries

-Regular Thai sessions —in conjunction with mindful self-care and lifestyle— can effectively reduce the occurrence of repetitive strain injuries, chronic pain, and overuse syndromes experienced by musicians, dancers, athletes and other occupational professionals such as surgeons and IT programmers: focal dystonia, carpal tunnel, cervical spine issues, bursitis, ischemia and overload syndromes, shortened tonic muscles, compartment syndrome, frozen shoulder.
+Regular Thai therapy sessions—in conjunction with mindful self-care and lifestyle—can effectively reduce the occurrence of repetitive strain injuries, chronic pain, and overuse syndromes experienced by musicians, dancers, athletes and other occupational professionals such as surgeons and IT programmers: focal dystonia, carpal tunnel, cervical spine issues, bursitis, ischemia and overload syndromes, shortened tonic muscles, compartment syndrome, frozen shoulder.

 The Thai Medicine Tradition